reseau-webspell/Isis/README.md

 This project is unlicenced and therefore doesn't allow for copy, usage or edition outside of this strict repository.
 Full usage and permissions of this bot is entirely limited to webSPELL network admins and owners.
-This bot in particular is meant to be used in Fortnitro server only.
+This bot in particular is meant to be used in Sheldarmy server only.